EOSIO/spec-repo/eep-draft_contract_trx_auth.md

 transaction if either the key wasn't recovered, or if it's called from a deferred transaction.

 Nodeos normally rejects transactions which have recovered keys not needed by the native authorizations.
 Nodeos will no longer reject these transactions, if all the extra keys were referenced by `require_key`.
+It verifies all keys are used to prevent a resource attack.
+If someone intercepted a transaction, added unneeded signatures, then delivered that transaction to the scheduled producer before the original, that modified transaction would spend more CPU than necessary.
+Since all recovered keys must be referenced, this attack won't work.

 ### Enhancement to accept_charges